 Caring for your teeth is not only important for a healthy oral cavity but it is also the key to your heart health.
-A six year follow-up study conducted in the U.S. has shown a positive relation between periodontitis (an infection that spoils gums and bone supporting the teeth leading to tooth loss) and risk of coronary heart disease.
+A six-year follow-up study conducted in the U.S. has shown a positive relation between periodontitis (an infection that spoils gums and bone supporting the teeth leading to tooth loss) and risk of coronary heart disease.
+Other factors such as diet had a very minor effect on periodontitis and the risk of heart disease.
 People who were diagnosed with periodontitis and had less than 10 teeth remaining showed an increased risk of heart disease in comparison to people with more than 25 teeth.
-Other factors such as diet had a minor effect on periodontitis and risk of heart disease.

 Source: Journal of the American Heart Association